devonps/simple-terrain-gen/README.md

 	As with ALL the biome types, terrain types, and altitude plans I've made everything configurable.

+### Controls
+	When the map is visible...
+	-Drag the map around by holding the Right Mouse Button down and drag -Zoom in and out using the Mouse Scroll Wheel

 ### Looking ahead
 	1. Moving to Godot 4.x might be an option as there's a greater range of random noise generators.
 	2. Increasing the number of terrain types and/or biome types